dreisicht/renderrob/Documentation.md

 ##### Errors

-- If Render Rob cannot find the sheet, maybe it's not shared with the api mail adress.
+- If Render Rob cannot find the sheet, maybe it's not shared with the API mail address.
 - If you experience other errors, don't hesitate do drop me a message!

 ## Warnings in the sheet